The Girl-Fish

 There was a silence between them for a moment.
 Then turning away his head, the Prince answered gently, "I have fallen in love with a beautiful deer!"

-"Ah, if that is all," exclaimed the queen joyfully.
-And she told him in broken words that, as he had guessed, it had been no deer but was in fact an enchanted maiden, the very one who had won back the crown for her and had brought her home to her own people.
+"Ah, if that is all," exclaimed the Queen joyfully.
+And she told him in broken words that, as he had guessed, it had been no deer but was in fact an enchanted maiden, the very one, in fact, who had won back the crown for her and had brought her home to her own people.

 "She is here, in my palace!" added the Queen.
 "I will take you to her."